 One common source of confusion in the world of Norwegian dog breeds is the similarity in names between the Norwegian Buhund and the Norwegian Lundehund.
 Both breeds originate from Norway, but they have distinct characteristics that set them apart.

 The Norwegian Buhund is primarily a herding dog, known for its versatility and intelligence.
-It has a dense, double coat, and its common color is wheaten.
+It has a dense, double coat, and its common colour is wheaten.
 Buhunds are medium-sized dogs with tightly curled tails and erect ears.
 Their primary role historically was herding livestock and guarding farms.

 In summary, while both the Norwegian Buhund and Norwegian Lundehund are Norwegian breeds with fascinating histories, they differ significantly in terms of size, coat, purpose, and unique characteristics.